-- 4-2 a This policy supports "improving amenities and facilities" by providing a much-needed facility to replace a building that is no longer fit for purpose. - 4-2 b The now permitted proposal provides: - i.
+- 4-2a This policy supports "improving amenities and facilities" by providing a much-needed facility to replace a building that is no longer fit for purpose. - 4-2b Planning permission was granted for such a facility in September 2018 ((S/2702/18/FL).
+It would provide: - i.
 Indoor community meeting places for a Rural Centre with 8,500 residents - ii.
 Out-of-school child-care pre-school and post-school care for primary years children during term-time; all-day in vacations - iii.
 Informal day centre provision of a hot meal for the elderly and less mobile - iv.
-Drop-in meeting facilities for small business and community groups "ad-hoc" rental of space within a shared room with business support facilities such as Wi-Fi, printing - 4-2c Central village sites were generally unsuitable through lack of parking facilities, proximity of neighbours and distance from Cottenham Primary School. - 4-2d Four sites on or near the Recreation ground were considered; all of which offer improved safety for children attending both the out-of-school club and Primary School, especially if siblings attend the adjacent Ladybird pre-school.

-- 4-2e The location on the edge of the site allows development without compromising the number of sports pitches. - 4-2f The existing Village Hall site is considered suitable in the AECOM site assessment^{B12}.
+Drop-in meeting facilities for small business and community groups "ad-hoc" rental of space within a shared room with business support facilities such as Wi-Fi, printing - 4-2c Central village sites were generally unsuitable through lack of parking facilities, proximity of neighbours and distance from Cottenham Primary School. - 4-2d Four sites on or near the Recreation ground were considered; all of which offer improved safety for children attending both the out-of-school club and Primary School, especially if siblings attend the adjacent Ladybird pre-school. - 4-2e The location on the edge of the site allows development without compromising the number of sports pitches. - 4-2f The existing Village Hall site is considered suitable in the AECOM Site Assessment^{B5}.

-Figure 27: Site locations for Village Hall (COH/4-2) and Nursery (COH/4-3)

-Evidence of community consultation and support
+Figure 27: Locations for Village Hall (COH/4-2) and Nursery (COH/4-3) Evidence of community consultation and support

-- 4-2 f In addition to the NP survey, many informal consultations by email, social media or faceto-face, there is substantive support for the Village Hall and Nursery projects: - Ballot this parish-wide ballot in late 2016, with 453 responses, tested residents' views on whether or not "a new Village Hall and Nursery is worth £1/week on each home's Council Tax"? - a) 60.5% were in favour; some raising clarification questions or urging progress. - b) 39.5% were against; many thinking the use of Council Tax was unfair or the Tax was too high - ii.
-7 issues this parish-wide survey in late 2017, with 466 responses, tested residents' views on: - a) separating the Village Hall and Nursery to improve the probability of obtaining planning permission - 68% were in favour and a further 19% had no preference - b) Proximity of the Nursery to the Primary School - 71% were in favour and a further 17% had no preference
+- 4-2g In addition to the NP survey, many informal consultations by email, social media or faceto-face, there is substantive support for the Village Hall and Nursery projects: - i.
+Ballot this parish-wide ballot in late 2016, with 453 responses, tested residents' views on whether or not "a new Village Hall and Nursery is worth £1/week on each home's Council Tax"? - a) 60.5% were in favour; some raising clarification questions or urging progress. - b) 39.5% were against; many thinking the use of Council Tax was unfair or the Tax was too high - ii.
+"7 issues survey" this parish-wide survey in late 2017, with 466 responses, tested residents' views on: - a) separating the Village Hall and Nursery to improve the probability of obtaining planning permission - 68% were in favour and a further 19% had no preference - b) proximity of the Nursery to the Primary School - 71% were in favour and a further 17% had no preference

 Why?
 With 400+ new houses will come around 120 additional primary age children of primary and 120 of early years age; enough eventually to trigger a need for more Primary School places.
 Ahead of primary school expansion comes the need for early years provision, either co-located with or in close proximity to the primary school.
+Planning permission S/2705/18/FL has been granted.